Transfer:

 - The desired ease of editing the videos.

-Desired Platforms for Converting 8mm Film
+Desired Formats for Digitizing 8mm Film

-For example, many video cameras use AVCHD (Advanced Video Coding High Definition) format.
+For example, many video cameras use the AVCHD (Advanced Video Coding High Definition) format.
 This produces a high-quality video.
 The disadvantage is that it is not widely compatible with all platforms, and it produces large files.
 If you are using social media, sharing with several people who might play on different platforms, or have limited storage space, another choice might be better.

 The most popular and most widely used format is mp4 because it has many options for resolution which make it usable for small and large platforms and almost every platform supports it.
 For example, a digital file might be desired so that it can be watched on large screen TV and then shared with a cousin in Africa on a smartphone.
 Mp4 can be played on both.
 One drawback to mp4 is that it uses video compression, meaning it is a ‘lossy’ format.